 Asia’s economic transformation is reshaping the global distribution of power, with profound implications for war and peace in the twenty-first century.
 This project maps out the existing distribution of power as it stands today, and track shifts in the preponderance of power over time.

-For the purposes of this Index, power is defined as the capacity of a state to shape their external environment and to direct or influence the behaviour of other states, non-state actors, and the course of international events.
-At its most rudimentary, power is the capacity to impose costs and confer benefits that shape the choices of others.
+For the purposes of this Index, power is defined as the capacity of a state to direct or influence the behaviour of other states, non-state actors, and the course of international events.
+In short, the Index seeks to measure the ability of countries to shape and respond to their external environment.

 Quantifying international power presents several key challenges.
 First, the relative importance of factors determining relative power is subject to debate.
 Second, it is difficult to obtain reliable and cross-comparable data across 26 countries.